klaviyo/klaviyo-android-sdk/README.md

         }
     }
     ```
-2. Add this dependency to your app's build.gradle.kts
+2. Add this dependency to your app's build file
     ```groovy
     dependencies {
         // build.gradle.kts